Dayan-Zhanchi/aoc/days/README.md

 COUNTING the nodes to the last junction.
 This was so dumb, but it worked in the end.
 I will have to come back to this one sometime in the future to fix the bug.

+**Edit 1**

 Came back to this to fix the manual counting by using bfs to get the path length between the ending node and the nearest junction to it.

+**Edit 2**

+Came back to this again, never found out exactly what was wrong, but changed strategy, so that the end now is added all together, when counting the junction edge costs and start.
+The idea is to first extract the junctions, and for each junction do BFS until all branches have reached another junction, record the path lengths and create the edges between the junction and the other junctions we find.
+Repeat this process for all junctions.
+The key is the conditional on line 35, that adds the edges only when a junction is found and then immediately stops looking at neighbors.
+That way the junction we found will not branch out further and instead the focus will be to find the remaining junctions to connect to the current junction.
+Note however that starting from a junction will not connect it to start or end node, but since we are also adding the start and end node to the list of junctions, this means that starting from an end node or start node it will through BFS find a junction and connect the two.
+This also speeds up the running time, not by much but reduces it from $\approx 50s$ to $\approx 30s$, 20s speedup, but 30s in total is still slow, but whatever, it's a np-hard problem and I solved it pretty much with brute-force, so it's to be expected I guess.

 ---